imanantharaman/OpenLANE-Workshop/README.md

 ### OpenLANE ASIC FLOW

-OpenLANE flow performs full ASIC implementation steps from RTL all the way down to GDSII.OpenLANE flow consists of several stages.
-Each stage may consist of multiple sub-stages.
+OpenLANE flow performs full ASIC implementation steps from RTL all the way down to GDSII.OpenLANE flow consists of several stages which again consists of multiple sub-stages.
+It is started as an Open-source flow for a true open source tape-out experiment.
+It has two modes of Operation Interactive and Autonomous.
+It has Design Space Exploration which will find the best set of flow configuration from a large number of designs.
+Design exploration Utility is also used for regression testing.
+DFT is used for Scan insertion, Test pattern compaction, ATPG, etc.,.
+Physical Implementation is also called Automated PnR.
+Logic Equivalence Check is used to formally confirm that the function didn't change after modifying the netlist.

 ![](images/102.png)

+The tools and flow which are used in the openlane Flow for the process is mentioned below.

 1. Synthesis
   - yosys - Performs RTL synthesis